- Who are we and what do we do?

 - Details of any Tommy’s events you have participated in

-- Your job title and your employer (if you give us this information)
+- Your job title and your employer

 - The reason you give us for supporting Tommy’s